Exercise Science and Sport Studies, Exercise Science Concentration (MS)

 The following is a list of the supplemental materials that will accompany your application for the Exercise Science and Sport Studies, Exercise Science Concentration (MS):

-- Applicants with non-U.S. degrees, please visit the International Applicants page to review the US degree equivalency information.
+• Applicants with non-U.S. degrees, please visit the International Graduate Applicants page to review the U.S. degree equivalency information.

-The program is 33 semester hours, including 15 semester hours in the exercise science concentration, 6-9 semester hours in electives, and 9-12 hours in research methods, management principles and conduct of a capstone project.
-Students have their choice of selecting an applied project, internship or research project for their capstone experience.
-Many of the courses in this program are offered in a hybrid format in which some of the class meetings take place in the classroom while the remaining class sessions are conducted online.
-Facilities for learning activities and research in motor learning, biomechanics, and exercise physiology are provided in the state of the art Human Performance Laboratory and the Physical Education Activity Laboratory.
-For more information, please visit the Exercise Science and Physical Education, Exercise Science Concentration (MS) listing in the University Catalog.
+The program is 33 credit hours, including 15 credit hours in the exercise science concentration, 9-12 credit hours in electives, and 6-9 credit hours in research methods and conduct of a capstone project.
+Students have their choice of selecting an internship or research project for their capstone experience.
+For more information, please visit the requirements tab for the Exercise Science and Sport Studies, Exercise Science Concentration (MS) listing in the University Catalog.

 If you have any general questions regarding the application process and requirements, please email or call us: